nmfs-fish-tools/SSMSE/README.md

     get the true values for the population.

-Let’s take a look at step 2 in the management procedure, which is implemented using the forecasting module in SS.
+Let’s take a look at step 2 in the management procedure, which is implemented using the forecasting module in SS3.
 We will examine the forecast file for the estimation model to better understand how catches will be forecasted from the assessment.
 We will use the same management procedure in both of these scenarios, although for a full MSE analysis,